szabgab/perlmaven.com/sites/en/pages/from-cgi-to-psgi-and-starman.md

 The script used the CGI.pm module.

-It has two cases, if the parameter <b>pid</b> is passed to the server then it sends back the current process ID.
+It has two cases, if the parameter **pid** is passed to the server then it sends back the current process ID.
 We are using this to show that a CGI script will create a new process on every invocation.

 The second case is when pid is not supplied.
-The user can send a parameter called <b>name</b> with some content and the "application" will echo it back prefixing it with the word "Hello".
+The user can send a parameter called **name** with some content and the "application" will echo it back prefixing it with the word "Hello".

 To make it simpler to read there is only one location that prints code.